Tag Archives: TLS

 Yet another ownCloud Installation Guide

-If you want to use you own ownCloud installation, you can find several documentation on the Internet on how to set up this server, e.g. the official ownCloud documentation, or installation guides such as this or that or here.
-But none of these page alone provided enough information for installing a secure server completely from the beginning.
+If you want to use your own ownCloud installation, you can find several documentation on the Internet on how to set up this server, e.g. the official ownCloud documentation, or installation guides such as this or here.
+But none of these pages alone provided enough information for installing a secure server completely from the beginning.

 Continue reading Yet another ownCloud Installation Guide